AKROGIS/Observer/Observer/Protocol Specification V2.md

 -	600 -> single precision floating point number
 -	700 -> string
 -	800 -> boolean (converts to an ESRI integer 0 = NO, 1 = YES)
--	900 -> datetime
+-	900 -> DateTime
 -	1000 -> binary blob (? no UI support, check on ESRI support)

-The type vALue of 0 is ignored in versions of Park Observer before 0.9.8.
+The type 0 is ignored in versions of Park Observer before 0.9.8.

 ## `dialog`
 This property is optional.
 If provided it must be an object.
 There is no default.